akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Alternative header layout

-An alternative to deleting the ```metric``` static text and replacing ```column2``` with Council is to hide on row of the header.
+An alternative to deleting the ```metric``` static text and replacing ```column2``` with Council is to hide one row of the header.
 Select the Crosstab widget.
 In the General section of the Properties there's a Hide Measure Header checkbox:

 ![Screenshot][550]